-They are part of the Bantu, East-Coastal people cluster.
+The Pokomo are part of the Bantu, East-Coastal People Cluster.
 They are divided into two groups; the Lower Pokomo and the Upper Pokomo.
-They speak Kipokomo language.
-They live in the flood plain of the Tana River the largest river in Kenya from its mouth at Kipini to Mbalambala, north of Garissa, in Tana River County.
-Inhabiting the area since the 17th century, these people have learnt to accommodate themselves to the flooding river, and benefit from the silt and water which these floods provide.
-They are an agricultural and fishing community, growing crops such as maize, plantains, and sugarcane and rice.
+They speak the Kipokomo language.
+They live in the flood plain of the Tana River, the largest river in Kenya, from its mouth at Kipini to Mbalambala, north of Garissa, in Tana River County.
+Inhabiting the area since the 17th century, these people have learned to accommodate themselves to the flooding river and benefit from the silt and water that these floods provide.
+They are an agricultural and fishing community, growing crops such as maize, plantains, sugarcane, and rice.

-They are approximately 65, 000, with 75% of the population being the Upper pokomo and 25% being lower pokomo.
-The major difference between the two groups apart from the dialect is religion.
-The Upper Pokomo are mostly Muslims while the Lower Pokomo are largely Christians.
-German missionaries began preaching in pokomo by 1887 and by 1914 the lower pokomos had adapted Christianity but the upper pokomo remained as muslims.
-Methodist missionaries took over from German and they became the dominant denomination.
-Other denominations include; AIC, Catholic and Pentecostal among others.
+They were approximately 112,075 in 2019, with 75% of the population being the Upper pokomo and 25% being lower pokomo.
+The major difference between the two groups, apart from the dialect, is religion.
+The Upper Pokomo are mostly Muslims, while the Lower Pokomo are largely Christians.
+German missionaries began preaching in pokomo by 1887, and by 1914, the lower pokomos had adapted Christianity, but the upper pokomo remained Muslim.
+Methodist missionaries took over from German, and they became the dominant denomination.
+Other denominations include AIC, Catholic, and Pentecostal, among others.

 Bible Translation & Literacy is a Christian organization that was established in 1981 to facilitate Bible translation.

 October 6, 2023